JohnnyKoshev/avr-space-invaders/README.md

 4. **Run the game**:
    - Connect the joystick and LCD to the Atmega128 board.
-   - Power on the device and connect via COM port to your PC to start the game
+   - Power on the device and connect via COM port to your PC to start the game.

 ## Optional: Set Up Visual Studio Code for Development